Kischy/SimpleMicro/README.md

-# SimpleTimer
-Simple Timer for Arduino
+# Simple Micro libary for Arduino and others

+A library I used in one of my Arduino projects.
+It provides Timer funcionality and Event/Listener functionality.
+Everything is meant to be lightweight.

+ToDo: Add tests for Timer
+ToDo: Add Timer Listener
+ToDo: Add LList class
-ToDo: Add listener that checks the timeouts of all timers
+ToDo: Add EventListener
+ToDo: Add custom Events